AdaCore/gnatstudio/docs/users_guide/editing.rst

   highlighting color can be customized in the :guilabel:`Plugins` section of :menuselection:`Edit --> Preferences` dialog.

+.. index:: emacs

+GPS also integrates with existing third party editors such as :program:`emacs` or :program:`vi`.
+See :ref:`Using_an_External_Editor`.

 .. index:: editing
 .. index:: source file
 .. _Editing_Sources: